msmith111/TigerMemes-SQA2023-AUBURN/KubeSec-master/REPO.md

 a repo to report security vulnerabilities and tie it into the project to run when commits are made.
 This is a useful tool because it can warn a developer about their latest code changes before merging to master.

-part 4b.

-part 4c Activities
+### Part 4b.
+Fuzzing - Shafqat Rana

+### Part 4c Forensics - Mark Smith

 Created a simple logging class with a single function that returns a logger.
 Added some test code in the file to make sure the logger is working.
-Added forensics to the following five functions
+Added forensics to the following methods in the TestParsing class:
-In parser.py added forensics to the following functions checkIfWeirdYAML checkParseError
-In scanner.py added forensics to the following functions getYAMLFiles
-In graphtaint.py added forensics to the following functions getSHFiles
-In TEST_SCANNING.py added forensics to the following functions testSecret1
+- testKeyExtraction
+- testKeyPathLength
+- testKeyPath1
+- testKeyPath2
+- testKeyCount

+While this only for a few methods of the whole repo, it outlines how the class I made could be used to log information that could be relevant after the fact when analyzing code.
+The class logs a timestamp as well as a message.
+In the cases above it is just to log when testing occurs, but the message could be changed to fit the section of code.